abrasive/shairport/README.md

 -------
 Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the audio output device, usually a Digital to Audio Converter (DAC), irrespective of any internal delays, processing times, etc. in the computer.

-Shairport Sync uses latencies suplied by the source, typically either 88,200 or 99,577 frames.
+Shairport Sync uses latencies supplied by the source, typically either 88,200 or 99,577 frames.
 You shouldn't need to change them.
 (The `latencies` stanza in the configuration file and the various latency command-line options are deprecated.)

 Problems can arise when you are trying to synchronise with speaker systems — typically surround-sound home theatre systems — that have their own inherent delays.
-You can compensate for an inherent delay using the `alsa` group `audio_backend_latency_offset`.
+You can compensate for an inherent delay using the appropriate backend  (typically `alsa`) `audio_backend_latency_offset`.
 Set this offset (in frames) to compensate for a fixed delay in the audio back end, for example, if the output device delays by 100 ms, set this to -4410.

 Resynchronisation
 -------------